zhw1nq/cs2-rockthevote/README.md

     "EnableCountdown": false, # Whether the chat/hud countdown is enabled "CountdownType": "chat", # chat = prints to chat on an interval how much time is left in the vote. hud = persistent alert on the hud counting down as each second passes
-    "ChatCountdownInterval": 30 # If CountdownType = chat, how often we print to chat how much time is remaining to vote },
+    "ChatCountdownInterval": 30 # If CountdownType = chat, how often we print to chat how much time is remaining to vote "EnableHint": true # Shows a message in the center of the screen for 5 seconds notifying that the map vote has started },
   "Nominate": {
     "Enabled": true,